How do I handle discounts in Zuora?

 A customer purchases two different products, and you want to give them 50% off for both of these products for their first billing period.
 Here are the steps:

-As a result, your product should have one rate plan with one discount charge, as shown below.
+As a result, your product has one rate plan with one discount charge, as shown below.

 With this setup, the invoice for the first billing period will add a 50% discount to the Monthly fee charge in this subscription.
 If the subscription contains more than one non-discount charges, the percentage discount will apply to all those charges.